Black Friday is back but it's not what it used to be

 “Everyone is so worried about not having things shipped to you on time," he said.
 "I’d rather just get stuff in person so I don’t have to worry about the shipping.”

-That didn't work out for everyone, though.
-“The thing that I came in for is already out of stock both in the store and online,” said Addi Vanderbeld while browsing Apple laptops at a Best Buy in the Denver suburb of Lone Tree.
-“Now I am looking around just to try and find something to make the best of getting up at 4 a.m. to get down here.”

-Still, experts believe Black Friday will again be the busiest shopping day this year.
-U.S. retail sales, excluding auto and gas, from this past Monday through Sunday are expected to increase 10% from last year and 12% from the 2019 holiday season, according to Mastercard SpendingPulse, which measures overall retail sales across all payment types.

-Several malls on Long Island were busier than last year, but there was no frenzy, said Marshall Cohen of market research firm NPD Group.
-Across the country, there were roughly three dozen people in line at the Denver-area Best Buy when doors opened at 5 a.m., said shopper Edmond Kunath, which he found underwhelming.
+In the Willowbrook Mall in Wayne, New Jersey, lines formed outside Pandora and Bath & Body Works around noon, while some small shops were largely empty.
+At Fashion Centre mall in the D.C. suburbs in the afternoon, Macy’s was jammed with people, making it difficult to move around the store, while Forever 21 security guards had to help clear congestion.
+Across the country, there were roughly three dozen people in line at a Denver-area Best Buy when doors opened at 5 a.m., said shopper Edmond Kunath, which he found underwhelming.

 “It is amazing how small the crowd is here this morning,” said Kunath, who was looking for deals on Apple AirPods headphones and a hard drive.